ec-europa/toolkit/docs/guide/commands.rst

-   toolkit:check-version             Check the Toolkit version. toolkit:code-review               This command will execute all the testing tools. toolkit:complock-check            Check if 'composer.lock' exists on the project root folder. toolkit:component-check           Check composer.json for components that are not whitelisted/blacklisted. toolkit:create-dump               [tk-cdump] Export the local snapshot. toolkit:download-dump             [tk-ddump] Download ASDA snapshot. toolkit:fix-permissions           Run script to fix permissions (experimental).
+   toolkit:check-version             Check the Toolkit version. toolkit:code-review               This command will execute all the testing tools. toolkit:complock-check            Check if 'composer.lock' exists on the project root folder. toolkit:component-check           Check composer for components that are not whitelisted/blacklisted. toolkit:create-dump               [tk-cdump] Export the local snapshot. toolkit:download-dump             [tk-ddump] Download ASDA snapshot. toolkit:fix-permissions           Run script to fix permissions (experimental).